Surfing Nicaragua / Everything You Need to Know

 Seasons & Swells

 When it rains in southern Nicaragua it’s often light and sporadic which tends to pass through fairly quickly, and sometimes it only rains overnight (which is always welcome).
-September and October are the peaks of the wet season with the heaviest rain which can result in all day downpours at times.
+September and October are the peaks of the wet season with the heaviest rain which can result in all-day downpours at times.
 However, during these months everything is incredibly lush and green, there are fewer people, and while the surf is smaller you can still score glassy head-high perfection with little to no competition.
 Not a bad idea if you ask me.

 January and February experience the strongest winds and upwelling which causes the water to be colder than normal.
 The waves tend to be the smallest this time of year as well which is an ideal time for the beginning surfer.
 Wish I could have learned to surf in tame, clean, friendly, and uncrowded Nicaragua, as opposed to nasty, junky, jumbled, cold, and aggro Huntington Beach.
 Haha.
 Oh, the memories.
 Ok, HB isn’t all that bad, but Nicaragua would have been much more AWESOME!
-Anyways, I digress.
+Anyway, I digress.

 April typically has good waves, minimal crowds, and the water temp is back to its warm 80-degree self.
 However, be sure to plan your trip around Semana Santa, aka, the Holy Week.
-This is the week the leads up to Easter (Thurs-Sun) and should be avoided if you’re looking for uncrowded beaches and lineups.
-Thousands of Nicaraguan’s take this week off and flock to the beaches for vacation which is sure to increase the crowd factor.
+This is the week that leads up to Easter (Thurs-Sun) and should be avoided if you’re looking for uncrowded beaches and lineups.
+Thousands of Nicaraguans take this week off and flock to the beaches for vacation which is sure to increase the crowd factor.

 surfing nicaragua